neuledge/mysqldump_to_json/README.md

 node converter.js dump.sql
 ```

-The converter will create a json file per table/collection and will also rename
+The converter will create a json file per table/collection.
-fields titled "id" to "_id".
 You can now import the json file to mongo via this
 command:

 ```bash